Ex Works Incoterms (EXW)

 A basic 16 page guide on the Ex Works Incoterms® 2020 Rule, to be used in conjunction with The International Chamber of Commerce’s (ICC) new book, INCOTERMS® 2020.

-This short page guide provides an article by article commentary on the Ex Works Incoterms® Rule.
+This short guide provides an article by article commentary on the Ex Works Incoterms® Rule.

-If the goods are being exported there are more problems.
-It is the buyer who must export clear the goods, and in most countries only an entity registered in that country can export.
-Add to that potential VAT/GST issues because unless the seller has evidence of the export they must charge this tax as it would be seen as a local sale.
+Under EXW, the buyer is responsible for clearing the goods for export.
+The issue is, however, that in most countries, only an entity registered in that country can export.
+Add to that potential VAT/GST issues because unless the seller has evidence of the export, they must charge this tax as it would be seen as a local sale.

 In effect, using EXW as described in Incoterms 2020 is almost impossible.